simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-if-you-suspect-your-computer-phone-or-email-is-compromised/index.en.md

 - **Unexpected charges**: If you suspect that your phone has been compromised, look for any unexpected charges on your phone bill or unusual activity in your call or text message history.

 It's important to take note of any signs of compromise so that you can take appropriate action to protect your device and data.
-If you are unsure if your device has been compromised, it's always better to error on the safe side.
+If you're unsure if your device has been compromised, it's always better to error on the safe side.

 Learn how to identify [phishing and suspicious emails](https://simeononsecurity.com/articles/how-to-identify-phishing/) and [social engineering](https://simeononsecurity.com/articles/understanding-social-enginnering-attacks-and-how-to-prevent-them/).